S010MON/git-workshop/README.md

 ![](https://github.com/S010MON/git-workshop/blob/main/images/status-tracked.png)

 Why don't we track all the files?
 We if we compiled our Java code into a `.class` file, we don't want to record that.
-It's a binary and not soruce code, so we can just recompile everything when we change the source anyway.
+It's a binary and not soruce code, so we would need to recompile everything if we change the source anyway, or use a different machine.
 So make sure you select the right files to track when you have something like the below:

 ![](https://github.com/S010MON/git-workshop/blob/main/images/status-class-files.png)